-Acknowledging that we have power over our lives is fundamental to our effectiveness and the other six habits of highly successful people.
+Acknowledging that we have power over our lives is fundamental to our personal and professional effectiveness and the other six habits of highly successful people.
 Embrace your role as an actor instead of a victim.
 Don’t let life pass by, be proactive and make things happen.
 Take control of your life, don’t just be a passenger.
 Create your future, not be bound by the past.

 Habit 2 – Begin With The End In Mind

 Starting with the goal in view is based on the concept that everything is created twice.
 There’s a mental or first creation and a physical or second creation to everything.
 Consequently, when you begin with the end in mind, you gain a fresh view.

 For instance, when you build a house, you devise every detail before putting the first nail in place.
 As a result, you are definitely aware of what sort of house you want.
 The most efficient way to start with the end in mind is to make a personal mission statement, a philosophy, or a creed.

 By placing our lifestyles in line with correct principles, we create a reliable base for the growth of the four life support factors.
 These four factors are security, guidance, wisdom, and power.
 These four factors are connected.
 And an interrelated individual is also someone who follows principles.